spdx/spdx-github/README.md

 scancode_library_run_scan.py : example of scanning a repo programmatically using ScanCode (other examples use subprocess and command line)

+inside run_scan directory:
-download_repo_run_scan.py : example of downloading a repo from GitHub using a command line argument url to the zip file, unzipping the file, and scanning it.
+  download_repo_run_scan.py : example of downloading a repo from GitHub using a command line argument url to the zip file, unzipping the file, and scanning it. unit_test.py : unit tests for download_repo_run_scan.py